Kiranthapalia/h4-Uryyb-Greb/README.md

 - Any clever cryptoanalyst will attempt to break your system if your algorithms are excellent but your random number generator is terrible.
 - A cryptanalyst will be able to crack your system through that gap if you close the hole but neglect to safely erase a memory location that houses the key.

+### 10.1 CHOOSING AN ALGORITHM

+People have a variety of options when examining and selecting algorithms:
+- They can select a published method on the theory that a published algorithm has been carefully examined by numerous cryptographers; if the algorithm hasn't been cracked yet, it must be quite strong.
+- They can create their own algorithms because they think their cryptography skills are unmatched and that they should only have confidence in themselves.
+- People can put their trust in a private consultant since they think that an unbiased consultant is best suited to provide a trustworthy assessment of various algorithms.

+All of these options pose issues, but the first one appears the most logical.
+You're asking for trouble if you put all of your faith in one manufacturer, consultant, or government.
+In any event, choosing from a list of publicly available algorithms that have stood up to a respectable degree of public inspection and cryptanalysis is the best option.